endomorphosis/fireproof-kit/README.md

-This Repository is meant to bridge python to an Fireproof "local first" database instance running in nodejs.
-The Fireproof instance is also hosting a websocket server, and the python library uses its websocket connection to sync data to / from the orbitdb instance.
+This Repository is meant to bridge python to an Fireproof "local first" database  https://fireproof.storage/ instance running in nodejs.
+The Fireproof instance is also hosting a websocket server, and the python library uses its websocket connection to sync data to / from the Fireproof instance.